Predictive posteriors under hidden confounding: Method

 \begin{remark} During the proof of Theorem \ref{thm:rate}, the impact of the prior pushing most probability into the neighbourhood of $w^{\star}$ has a scaling effect over the whole rate.
 This means that the influence of the prior is entirely outside the exponent involved in the contraction rate. \end{remark}

-Finally, the well-known asymptotic properties of posterior distributions in Gaussian linear models \citep{aos1,aos2} reveal that the posterior distribution of $w$ converges weakly to a normal distribution centered on $w^\star$.
-When the covariate dimension $p$ is fixed, this assertion can be established through the Bernstein-von Mises theorem because our specific problem satisfies the conditions for this theorem to hold by virtue of identifiability and well-definedness of the asymptotic covariance matrix of GI \citep{meixide2025unsuperviseddomainadaptationhidden} and because the priors over $\beta, K, \tau$ are absolutely continuous.
+Finally, the well-known asymptotic properties of posterior distributions in Gaussian linear models \citep{aos1,aos2} suggest that the posterior distribution of $w$ converges weakly to a normal distribution centered on $w^\star$.
+For this, we make two further assumptions.